DateTime.ParseExact Method (String, String, IFormatProvider, DateTimeStyles)

 A format specifier that defines the required format of s.
 For more information, see the Remarks section.

 An object that supplies culture-specific formatting information about s.

 An object that is equivalent to the date and time contained in s, as specified by format, provider, and style.

-s or format is a null reference (Nothing in Visual Basic).
+s or format is null.

 s or format is an empty string.